WJ714/WJ714.github.io/_pages/about.md

 <span style="color: green;">News</span>
 ======
-- Application for computational resources for running geo-Foundation models for surface carbon and water fluxes is awarded.
+**{{ site.time | date: "%m/%d/%Y" }}:** Application for computational resources for running geo-Foundation models for surface carbon and water fluxes is awarded.
 THANKS to National Artificial Intelligence Research Resource (led by NSF).

-  **Time:** {{ site.time | date: "%Y-%m-%d" }}
-- Application for Google Cloud Platform for accessing and running Foundation models for carbon monitoring is awarded.
+**05/15/2025:** Application for Google Cloud Platform for accessing and running Foundation models for carbon monitoring is awarded.
 THANKS to Google.
-  **Time:** {{ site.time | date: "2025-May-15" }}